wuic/wuic/README.md

-Welcome to WUIC (Web UI Compressor) : a library which minifies your scripts (Javascript/CSS), computes your image's sprites and supports aggregation for you.
+Welcome to WUIC (Web UI Compressor)
 ====

+The library which minifies your scripts (Javascript/CSS), computes your image's sprites and supports aggregation for you.
+===

 The library has been designed to guarantee that good practices around web resources will be always applied when you deploy in production.